IndigoUnited/js-dejavu/README.md

-## Why another? ##
+## Why another?

 There are some libraries out there able to shim classical inheritance, however none offers all the functionality that many programmers require.

-Also, even though being one of the most feature rich OOP libraries out there, it has one of the best performances, rivaling with vanilla JS in production.
+Also, even though being one of the most feature rich OOP libraries out there, it has the best performance, rivaling with vanilla in production.

-## Features ##
+## Features

-* Concrete classes
-* Abstract classes
+* Classes (concrete, abstract and final)
 * Interfaces
 * Mixins (so you can get some sort of multiple inheritance)
 * Private and protected members
 * Static members
 * Constants
-* Ability to declare true singletons via protected/private constructors
 * Context binding for functions
 * Method signature checks
 * Possible to extend or borrow from vanilla classes
 * Custom instanceOf with support for Interfaces
-* Classes and instances are locked by default
-    * Functions cannot be added, replaced or deleted
-    * Properties can only be modified
 * Two builds, `regular` and `AMD` based
     * `AMD` optimized for speeding up developer workflow, allowing testing without the need to re-compile everything into a single file